Christian Hoetterges

 The exit from fossil and nuclear fuels, carbon trading, shore-side electricity – these drivers are propelling the long-due transformation of port power systems.
 Each port’s energy supply system is different.
 Conditions vary, and each has its specific requirements.
 But if we come to appreciate the port as a holistic energy system, we could soon see it serving as an energy hub.
 To this end, the entire energy chain – that is, power generation, storage, and consumption – will have to be connected.
 And that, in turn, requires impactful investments and the ability to put a sustainable green port concept into practice.
 State-of-the-art technologies such as simulations, digital twins, and optimization algorithms help us make the right choices.

-Greener shipping is all about cutting-edge propulsion systems, be they electric, hybrid or hydrogen-based.
+Marine engineering in greener shipping is all about cutting-edge propulsion systems, be they electric, hybrid, or hydrogen-based.
 Modeling software and simulations are excellent tools for optimizing operations.
 It pays to use them before making investment decisions.
 Models and simulations not only provide digital renderings of the real-world propulsion system.
 They also enable engineers to map out and optimize the entire energy supply chain.

 Software simulations certainly benefit autonomous and assisted shipping.
 Tools to simulate sensors are great assets to systems engineers, who find it so much easier to experiment with sensors’ positioning to pinpoint the best spots.
 What’s more, sensor fusion algorithms can serve to create assistance functions to improve environmental perception.
 Virtual sensors accelerate assisted navigation and increase situational awareness in the maritime environment using computer graphics as exemplified in one of our visualizations.